ibm-cloud-docs/virtual-servers/vsi_viewing_suspend.md

 | Suspended billing: Unavailable          | Feature is not supported. |
 {: caption="Table 1.
 Suspend billing details" caption-side="top"}

-## Viewing the suspend billing feature through the SoftLayer API
+## Viewing the suspend billing feature through the {{site.data.keyword.cloud}} API
 {: #viewing-the-suspend-billing-feature-through-the-softlayer-api}

-The following command is an example request of verifying if your virtual server instance supports the suspend billing feature through the {{site.data.keyword.slapi_short}}.
+The following command is an example request of verifying whether your virtual server instance supports the suspend billing feature through the {{site.data.keyword.cloud}} API.

 The following JSON request and response is a generic example.
 {:note}